 Before you leave home

 It can be good to know where you need to be – and at what time – before you come to Schiphol.
 It is also good to know what to bring and what to leave at home.
 Everything begins with how you feel; if you have a fever, or minor complaints such as the common cold, runny nose, sneezing, sore throat or a mild cough, you should stay at home.
 Your health and that of your fellow travellers is what we consider to be the most important thing.
-That is why every traveller is required to fill in a health declaration at home and bring it along.
-Please print two copies - for your outbound flight and return flight (fill in that second one on the day you fly back).
+That is why every traveller is required to fill in a health declaration at home and bring it along either as a printed copy or on a mobile phone.
+Please bring two copies - for your outbound flight and return flight (fill in that second one on the day you fly back).
 Once you have done that, you can confidently pack your baggage.
 Check what is allowed in your hand and hold baggage.

 Carry your supply of face masks in your hand baggage so that you will have one at hand at all times.
 It is also advisable to bring extra face masks with you, so that you always have a clean supply.

 You’re ready to go – your bags are packed, you have your tickets in your hand, your completed health declaration for your outbound flight and an empty copy for your return flight are printed out or stored on your phone, your passport and travel documents are ready, and you have checked your flight details.
 You can see the best way to get to Schiphol here.
 We recommend that you come alone, if possible – sorry that welcomes and farewells these days aren’t so sweet.

 If you come by public transport, put on your face mask before boarding the train or bus.
 From the moment you arrive at Schiphol Plaza to when you get to the plane we kindly request that you wear a face mask.
 This is compulsory as of 1 December 2020.
 We recommend that you arrive at Schiphol 2 hours prior to your flight within Europe and 3 hours prior to an intercontinental flight.